violetajurgens/emg-controlled-bionic-hand/README.md

 <img width="600" height="280" alt="image" src="https://github.com/user-attachments/assets/9fe8f807-8f0c-403c-9350-321dcc48703b" />

-## Classifier model calibration
+## Classifier model and its calibration and training

 EMG signals can vary significantly depending on electrode placement, skin contact, signal quality, and the strength of the muscle contraction.
-Because of this, the classifier cannot rely on fixed EMG values to determine whether the user is resting, flexing, or extending the forearm.
-The classifier therefore needs to be calibrated for the current electrode placement and recording conditions before it is used to control the hand.

-During calibration, an XDF recording containing flexion, extension, and rest is selected.
-Three separate intervals of each movement are marked from the recording.
-The EMG data from both channels is first corrected for baseline drift and then divided into overlapping 100 ms analysis windows.
-For every window, six features are calculated: MAV, RMS, and waveform length for each of the two EMG channels.
-These features describe the strength and variation of the muscle activity and are used by the classifier.
+Because of this, fixed signal thresholds would not work reliably between different electrode placements or recording sessions.
+The classifier is therefore calibrated using EMG recorded with the electrodes in their current positions.
+The calibration recording must contain examples of rest, flexion, and extension.

+The selected intervals are divided into 100 ms analysis windows with 75% overlap.
+At a sampling rate of 250 Hz, each window contains approximately 25 samples and the next window begins about 6 samples, or 24 ms, later.
+Therefore, the classifier does not make a decision from a single EMG sample; every prediction is based on the behaviour of both channels over a short section of the signal.

+For every 100 ms analysis window, the program extracts three features from each EMG channel: Mean Absolute Value (MAV), Root Mean Square (RMS), and Waveform Length (WL).
+Since there are two channels, this produces six values in total.

+* Mean Absolute Value (MAV) is the average of the absolute EMG amplitudes inside the window.
+It therefore provides a simple measure of the overall amplitude of the signal.
+Taking the absolute value is important because EMG contains both positive and negative values, which would otherwise partially cancel each other out when averaged.
+* Root Mean Square (RMS) is calculated by squaring each EMG sample, averaging the squared values, and then taking the square root.
+It is similar to MAV because it also shows the strength of muscle activity, but it is more sensitive to large peaks in the EMG signal.
+* Waveform Length (WL) is calculated by adding together the absolute differences between consecutive EMG samples in the window.
+It describes how much the signal changes over time.
+This is useful because it adds information about the shape and variability of the EMG signal, rather than only its amplitude.

+The classifier works with three possible states: REST, FLEXION, and EXTENSION.
+REST means that neither muscle group is intentionally contracting, FLEXION corresponds to closing the hand, and EXTENSION corresponds to opening it.
+In the final control system, these states are translated into the commands HOLD, CLOSE, and OPEN.

+Classification is then performed in two stages.
+First, an activity gate decides whether the user is resting or actively contracting the muscles.
+The MAV values from both EMG channels are added together and compared with a threshold found during calibration.
+If the activity is below the threshold, the signal is classified as REST.
+If it is above the threshold, it is passed to the second stage, where Linear Discriminant Analysis (LDA) distinguishes between FLEXION and EXTENSION using the six extracted features: MAV, RMS, and WL from both channels.
+Before training, these features are standardized so that differences in numerical scale do not influence the classifier.

+To evaluate the calibration, leave-one-repetition-out cross-validation is used.
+With three repetitions, two are used for training and the remaining one is used for testing.
+This is repeated three times so that every repetition is tested once as unseen data.
+After classification, a 2-out-of-3 voting system reduces the effect of occasional incorrect predictions: at least two of the three most recent predictions must agree on FLEXION or EXTENSION before a CLOSE or OPEN command is produced; otherwise, the command remains HOLD.
+If the required accuracy is reached, the trained classifier and its calibration parameters are saved in bionic_hand_classifier.mat for use by the real-time control program.

 ## Bionic hand mechanical design and operation